 - 2 garlic cloves

 - 1 Tablespoon cornstarch possibly more

 - salt, pepper & nutmeg to taste

 - In a small bowl, whisk together cornstarch with some of the hot milk mixture, then return to the milk mixture and bring to a boil.
 Repeat with more cornstarch if the sauce hasn’t thickened enough.
-Season with salt, pepper and nutmeg.
-Remove the lemon peel and using an immersion blender, puree the sauce until foamy.
+Season with salt, pepper and nutmeg.1 Tablespoon cornstarch, salt, pepper & nutmeg

-- Using the potato ricer or Spätzle press, squeeze directly onto four dinner plates and serve with the drained asparagus and ham.160 grams thinly sliced ham
+- Using the potato ricer or Spätzle press, squeeze the boiled potatoes directly onto four dinner plates and serve with the drained asparagus and ham.160 grams thinly sliced ham

 - Evenly distribute the foamy milk sauce over the asparagus and garnish with fresh garden herbs.fresh garden herbs